DENT5408 Australian Indigenous, Rural and Remote Oral Health 2

-- Typically this unit is assessed in the following ways: (1) indigenous (Australian), rural and remote oral health written examination and (2) Indigenous (Australian), rural and remote oral health assignment.
+- Indicative assessments in this unit are as follows: (1) australian Indigenous, rural and remote oral health written exam and (2) australian Indigenous, rural and remote oral health assignment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the Indigenous (Australian), rural and remote oral health assignment component.